"If circular fashion isn't the fashion of the future, there might not be one"•

 The Morgan Factory is not only a fashion line.
 It’s a movement.
 A ready to wear line of eco-friendly apparel made from re-purposed textiles, each of our pieces are beautifully one-of-a-kind and made with passion and heart by local refugees.The days of unethical fashion are behind us.
 No more cheap clothes made by underpaid and abused workers.
 Be the change.
 Join the Morgan Movement.

-Here at The Morgan Factory, many of our clothes are transeasonal.
+Here at The Morgan Factory, many of our clothes are trans seasonal fashion pieces.
 This means that you can wear them year round.
-Not only is transeasonal fashion e...Read More
+Not only is trans...Read More

 "If circular fashio...